yegor256/blog/_drafts/methods.md

 Here, the atom `sprintf` constructs the string, which encapsulates three attributes: the text, `r`, and `s`.
-By the way, it's possible to use either vertical or horizonal notation for constructing objects.
+By the way, it's possible to use either vertical or horizontal notation for constructing objects.
 The code above may be written like this:

 {% highlight text %}